klmnden/azure-docs.tr-tr/articles/azure-cache-for-redis/cache-howto-manage-redis-cache-powershell.md

             When the Force parameter is provided, import will be performed without any confirmation prompts.

         -PassThru
-            By default Import-AzureRmRedisCache imports data in cache and does not return any value.
-If the PassThru parameter is provided then Import-AzureRmRedisCache returns a boolean value indicating the success of the operation.
+            By default Import-AzRedisCache imports data in cache and does not return any value.
+If the PassThru parameter is provided then Import-AzRedisCache returns a boolean value indicating the success of the operation.

         <CommonParameters>